johnfial/childhood_canvas/README.md

 - Should all this keylogging code be in JS vanilla?

 - How, if at all, can I use VUE to make this easier?
 Should I use a dictionary to map keys to functions?
-### idea: custom component of canvas, object/dict that would lookup what they press,
+   ### idea: object/dict that would lookup what they press,
    ### API call once key is pressed,
    ### maybe store everything that's been drawn, store that

    ### on mount, populate data
-OR
-### data in API

-### VUE app with canvas, at keypress, method to animate

-- Is a single event listener going to get crazy overloaded with so much code?
-Better way?
-###

-- Resizing and positions of drawn elements: When I resize the window, the face seems to re-size automatically, even though Pete's smiley uses exact pixels.
-### normal, 'window' does that

 - Where to take notes?
 Did you log/track in GitHub?

+---

+### 5 jan 2021 questions:

+- First -- get VUE drawing on the canvas (initializers?)
+- Second -- - Where to have object/dict that looks up keypresses?
+- Is the mounted() place the best spot for those initializers?

+- Easy: How to fix diagonal positioning for circle/random?